RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 | ethics                  | An ethics approval for data collection                                        |
 | ethics_documents        | Documents describing the ethical approval                                     |

-### 4. Data collection instruments
+### 4. Data collection (Instruments)
-- The *protocol_instruments* table plays a pivotal role in establishing connections.
+- The *protocol_instruments* table plays a pivotal role in establishing connections between protocols and instruments.
 It links to the *instruments* table using the `instrument_id` as a foreign key.
 Simultaneously, the `instrument_id` in the *instruments* table serves as the primary key.
 This connection extends further to the *instrument_documents* table and the *instrument_datasets* table.

 - In the *instrument_documents* table, the `instrument_id` is utilized as a foreign key.